Henry Viccellio Jr.: Later career

 From November 1977 until March 1981, he was chief, rated officer career management branch, Air Force Manpower and Personnel Center at Randolph Air Force Base, Texas.
 He then became vice commander of the 507th Tactical Air Control Wing, Shaw Air Force Base, South Carolina for the next six months.
 From October 1981 to March 1983, he was the vice commander, and later, commander, of the 56th Tactical Training Wing at MacDill Air Force Base, Florida.
 He then became commander of the 1st Tactical Fighter Wing at Langley Air Force Base in Virginia from March 1983 to June 1985.
 He then was the vice commander of the San Antonio Air Logistics Center at Kelly Air Force Base, Texas from June 1985 to September of the following year.
 He then became deputy chief of staff for logistics at Tactical Air Command headquarters, Langley Air Force Base, Virginia until April 1989.

 From May 1989 to September 1989, he was the vice commander of the Tactical Air Command.
 Until February 1991 he was the deputy chief of staff for logistics and engineering, United States Air Force headquarters, Washington D.C.
 For the next three months, he was the deputy chief of staff for logistics for the Air Force.
 He then became the director, the Joint Staff in Washington until December 1992.
 He was then the commander of the Air Education and Training Command, Randolph Air Force Base, Texas until June 1995.
 He then became the commander of Air Force Materiel Command, Wright-Patterson Air Force Base, Ohio until his retirement on June 1, 1997.

+Personal life and death

-He is the son of Lieutenant General Henry Viccellio Sr. (1911-1978), enlisted USAAC 1934, commissioned 1937, USAAF commander in the South Pacific during World War II, commander of the Continental Air Command, retired from the USAF in 1968, while his son is actor Benjamin Viccellio.
+Viccellio was the son of Lieutenant General Henry Viccellio Sr. (1911–1978), enlisted USAAC 1934, commissioned 1937, USAAF commander in the South Pacific during World War II, commander of the Continental Air Command, retired from the USAF in 1968, while his son is actor Benjamin Viccellio.

+Henry Viccellio Jr. died on February 5, 2026, at the age of 85.